skaladelfos-lang/pitlane-race-engineer/README.md

 Found a bug or have a feature request?
 Open an issue on this repository.

+If Race Engineer has been useful to you, [consider supporting the project](https://raceapp.pitlane.gr/donate.html) — it's free to use and always will be, covered out of pocket, but donations help keep it that way.

 ---

 © 2026 PITLANE/1821REVO — Spiro Kaladelfos.
 All rights reserved.